syncfusion-content/document-processing-docs/Document-Processing/FAQ/how-to-resolve-libskiasharp-not-found-exception-in-net8-and-net9-on-linux.md

 {% endhighlight %}
 {% endtabs %}

-Step 3: Update the **aws-lambda-tools-defaults.json** file with the appropriate function handler.
-This defines the entry point for your AWS Lambda function, specifying the project, class, and method to be invoked when the function is triggered.

-{% tabs %}
-{% highlight json tabtitle="JSON" %}
-"function-handler": "ProjectName::ProjectName.Function::FunctionHandler"
-{% endhighlight %}
-{% endtabs %}
+Step 3: Install the [SkiaSharp.Linux.NoDependencies](https://www.nuget.org/packages/SkiaSharp.NativeAssets.Linux.NoDependencies) NuGet package as reference to your application from [NuGet.org](https://www.nuget.org).

-* The following code snippet illustrates how to resolve the LibSkiaSharp not found exception in AWS Lambda by ensuring the required native library is properly linked.
-Additionally, it generates a base64-encoded image using SkiaSharp by drawing basic shapes on a canvas
+The following code snippet illustrates how to resolve the LibSkiaSharp not found exception in AWS Lambda by ensuring the required native library is properly linked.
+Additionally, it generates a base64-encoded image using SkiaSharp by drawing basic shapes on a canvas.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}